tetreum/carroamer/readme.md

 ## Improve vehicle model
 Current model (Mercedes-Benz) has some problems:
-- It doesn't have trunk: For future missions it would be really usefull to have it.
+- It doesn't have trunk: For future missions it would be really useful to have it.
 - Central mirror is not a single piece/it's material is duplicated: Unifying it would let me fill the area with a full mirror, rather than the actual recantgular.
 - Left mirror material is homehow broken: If you replace it with the one containing the rendererTexture, only a black screen will show up.